Welcome to Camping Paradis Les Amarines!

 For another stay bookings are possible to the beginning of November for the following year by phone or on our website: https://www.campinglesamarines.com

-From May 18th> Open from Thursday to Sunday evening
+June > Open from Wednesday to Sunday evening

-July / August > 7/7d (Attention Thursdays special meal)
+July / August > Open 7 days a week (Attention on Sunday evenings special menu)

 Order your bread until 7pm for the next day.